Hexalogy/detection-as-code/README.md

 The problem was URBAC permission issue

 Summary of the Full Fix Chain
 -----------------------------

 The complete resolution path across this whole troubleshooting session was:

-1. Added the missing incidentConfiguration block to the Bicep template so the rule actually creates incidents from alerts.
+1. Added the missing `incidentConfiguration` block to the Bicep template so the rule actually creates incidents from alerts.

 2. Confirmed the redeployed rule JSON matched intent (no ETag/drift issues).

-3. Ruled out the SigninLogs table plan (already Analytics).
+3. Ruled out the `SigninLogs` table plan (already Analytics).

-4. Confirmed detection was working end-to-end by finding rows in SecurityAlert/SecurityIncident directly.
+4. Confirmed detection was working end-to-end by finding rows in `SecurityAlert`/`SecurityIncident` directly.

 5. Assigned Azure RBAC roles (Sentinel Contributor/Reader/Responder) on the resource group.

 6. Found the true blocker: the **auto-imported URBAC role permission sets** were incomplete, missing "Alerts (manage)," and switching to "All read and manage permissions" fixed visibility.